GSI-HPC/openssh-container-login/README.md

 > reason, care should be taken in the use of this directive.
 The default is not
 > to accept any environment variables.

-This uses an Environment variable `SINGULARITY_CONTAINER` to select a target container image for login. `ForceCommand` executes a script to consume this environment variable, validates the input and lunches a container for the `ssh` login.
+The environment variable `SINGULARITY_CONTAINER` optionally defined by a use select a target container image for login. `ForceCommand` executes the script `sshd_container.sh` to consume this environment variable, validates its input and lunches a container during `ssh` login.

 File                          | Description
 ------------------------------|-----------------------------------